 - Strong data analysis, problem-solving, and troubleshooting skills

-- Broad circuit design experience including analog, digital, power supply and comms functions
+- Broad circuit design experience including analog, digital, wireless power and electronics

-- FPGA tool flow from RTL design through synthesis, place-and-route, and FPGA bring-up
+- FPGA tool flow from RTL design through synthesis, place-and-route, FPGA bring-up

 - Embedded systems development in VHDL/Verilog and C